EWilliams2002/Kanji-Vocab-Review-App/README.md

-# Kanji-Review-App
+# Kanji-Voacb-Review-App

 Hello, I built this app using python graphics to help me study Japanese Kanji and Vocab Words

+Run

+python start.py

-Run start.py to begin !
+to begin !